semmjon/pugz/README.md

 ## Algorithm overview

 Contrary to the [`pigz`](https://github.com/madler/pigz/) program which does single-threaded decompression (see https://github.com/madler/pigz/blob/master/pigz.c#L232), pugz found a way to do truly parallel decompression.
-In a nutshell, assuming you are already familiar with LZ77 compression: the compressed file is splitted into consecutive sections, processed one after the other.
+In a nutshell: the compressed file is splitted into consecutive sections, processed one after the other.
 Sections are in turn splitted into chunks (one chunk per thread) and will be decompressed in parallel.
-A first pass decompresses chunks and keeps track of back-references, but is unable to resolve them.
+A first pass decompresses chunks and keeps track of back-references (see e.g. our paper for the definition of that term), but is unable to resolve them.
 Then, a quick sequential pass is done to resolve the contexts of all chunks.
-Finally, a parallel pass resolves all back-references and output the file.
+A final parallel pass translates all unresolved back-references and outputs the file.

 ## Roadmap/TODOs